Skip to content

 A $9 lead at a 4% bind rate costs you $225 per policy.
 A $22 lead at a 12% bind rate costs you $183.
 The “expensive” lead is cheaper.
 Run your numbers; the point is that CPL alone lies.

-For context on how we hold this line, our final-expense operation runs about $7.40 CPL at roughly a 1-in-6 close — a tighter loop than auto allows, which is exactly why the qualification and speed rules below matter even more on auto.
+For context on how we hold this line, we run our own final-expense operation — a tighter loop than auto allows, which is exactly why the qualification and speed rules below matter even more on auto.

 Step 1 — Pick the offer that filters out tire-kickers